rollnrock/example-git/readme.txt.txt

 git branch -d -f : deletes the branch that has not been merged

 git push : push everything in the remote repository

+git remote : check the list of remote repsitories

+git clone : this is when you want to copy a repository in your github

+git remote -v : the screen shows us urls

+git fetch origin : this will get any changes in the github serve since 						it was cloned.it will pullthe data but you have to 						git merge to merge the data.

+git pull origin :merges and pulls the data automatically.